 - Read about camping near Woodland Park and around Rampart Reservoir.

-Fishing – For water sports, head west on Highway 24 to Eleven Mile or Spinney Mountain lakes.
+Fishing – For water sports, head west on Highway 24 to Eleven Mile or Spinney Mountain reservoirs.

 Hiking – There is hiking of all levels to be found by Pikes Peak.
 Mueller State Park also features 55 miles of trails for all skill levels.
 Another stunning place to hike is the Florissant Fossil Beds.